KC-7/ecommerce/README.md

 ### Automated Testing

-Thirty three automated tests were created for the project using assistance from ChatGPT.
+Thirty three automated tests were created for the project using ChatGPT.
 They are located in the tests.py files in the following apps: about, avatar, bag, blog, checkout, home, products & profiles.
+These were created to support the thorough manual testing process.

 #### Coverage Installation

 The following code was used to install the `coverage` package:

-    pip install coverage
+    pip3 install coverage

 #### Run Django tests with coverage